imaginando/imaginando.github.io/vs/vs2/midi-mapping.md

 - **MIDI Message** - Select between a Note and a CC (control change) message.
 - **Channel** (1 - 16)
 - **CC/Note** (0 - 127)
 - **14-bit MIDI** (CC only) - Enable this if you’re mapping to high resolution MIDI CC messages.
-Some higher end MIDI controllers may need this.
+Some high-end MIDI controllers may need this.
 - **Reset** - Delete the mapping.
 - **Cancel**
 - **Save**